josephjaspers/blackcat_tensors/BlackCat_Tensors3.3/README.md

 Optimizations:

+	***BLAS_DETECTION and INJECTION*** (new feature)
+	BlackCat_Tensor's now supports an injection system for gemm to reduce the generation of temporaries.
+	Operations utilizing matrix multiplication in which possible "injections" are available will not use a temporary to store the result of a matrix-mul operation.

+	This system detects complicated matrix-mul problems such as:
+		ForwardPropagation;	y = g(w * x + b)
+		In equation, the "optimal" hardcoded method would be to call a BLAS function evaluating w*x to y.
+And then calling a function such as y = g(y + b) This library detects this entire expression and does the exact stated strategy.

+		Current injections are only supported by the standard assignment operator = (+=, -= will be added soon)

+	This however assumes that no aliases of the give problem are utilized.
+IE a = a * b;
+		will NOT result in the correct output, as it is the equivalent of a single BLAS call. to utilize expressions such as these use

+		a.alias() = a * b;
+		and this will cause a * b to evaluate to a temporary and than copy the values to a.

+	BackPropagation; 	dx = w.t() * dy ** gd(x)

 	All linear or O(n) operations utilize expression-templates/lazy evaluation system.
 	Dotproducts are implemented through BLAS.
 Currently no default option is available.
 	(recommended BLAS implementation ATLAS)